-Student Government - ASOCC
+Student Government Association - SGA

-The Associated Students of Ocean County College (ASOCC) and its representative body, the Student Senate, exist to further the well-being of the students, to serve as a channel of communication between the students and the administration, and to cooperate closely with the faculty and administration in maintaining academic and social standards of excellence.
-The senate is authorized by the college to administer, under specified conditions, a number of regulations and procedures relating to student life.
+The Associated Students of Ocean County College (ASOCC) and its representative body, the Student Government Association, exist to further the well-being of the students, to serve as a channel of communication between the students and the administration, and to cooperate closely with the faculty and administration in maintaining academic and social standards of excellence.
+The SGA is authorized by the college to administer, under specified conditions, a number of regulations and procedures relating to student life.